joergkrause/svogv/README.md

 ## Where to get?

-It's available from *npm* by using this command:
+It's available from *npm* by using this command (for Bootstrap 4):

 ~~~
-npm install svogv --save
+npm install @svogv/bootstrap --save
 ~~~

 You get three parts (at least, this list will grow quickly):